nodules/xamel/README.md

 }
 ```

-## O-o-ok, but why we needs for the NodeSet?
-Gi'me a regular Array!
+## Ok, but why we need a NodeSet?
+Why not a regular array?

-NodeSet provides some powerful methods to find, extract and process data from XML.
+NodeSet provides some powerful methods to find, extract and process data.

 ### find(path), $(path)

-These methods go through the tree trying to find nodes satisfing `path` expression and build a new NodeSet.
+These methods traverse the tree, trying to find nodes satisfying `path` expression.
-Result is NodeSet.
-Check `length` property to know is something found.
+Result is a NodeSet. `length` property should be used to check if something is found.

-Path looks like XPath, but really not it is.
-There is path grammar in BNF:
+Path looks pretty much similar to XPath, but it's not completely so.
+That's the path grammar in BNF:

 ```bnf
 <path> ::= <node-check> | <path> "/" <node-check>
 <node-check> ::= "node()" | "text()" | "comment()" | "cdata()" | "*" | "element()" | <xml-tag-name>
 ```

-As described above, valid paths are
+As described above, valid paths are:
 ```
 country
 country/state/city